IgnisDa/ryot/docs/content/integrations.md

    [authentication](https://api.audiobookshelf.org/#authentication) docs.
 2. Go to your Ryot user settings and add the correct details as described in the [yank](#yank-integrations) section.

+## Push integrations

+Follow the same instructions as the [yank](#yank-integrations) integrations to add.

+### Radarr

+Automatically add movies in the selected collections to Radarr.

+1. Obtain your Radarr API key by going to the Radarr general settings page.
+2. Fill the inputs in the integration settings page with the correct details.

+### Sonarr

+Automatically add shows in the selected collections to Sonarr.

+1. Obtain your Sonarr API key by going to the Sonarr general settings page.
+2. Fill the inputs in the integration settings page with the correct details.

 ## Sink integrations